monkeber/tools-test/README.md

 # Setting Up

+## Python Scripts

+Python scripts for building require such packages to be installed with pip:
+- termcolor

 ## Git Hooks

 For pre commit git hooks I use a tool written in Python called [pre-commit](https://pre-commit.com/).
 Git hooks are being configured once per cloned repo by a developer and then could be updated automatically without involving every dev on a team.